meta-llama/prompt-ops/docs/basic/quick_start.md

 # Quick Start Guide: Optimizing Prompts for Llama Models

-## What is prompt-ops?

-prompt-ops is a tool that automatically optimizes prompts for large language models like Llama.
-Instead of manually tweaking prompts through trial and error, prompt-ops systematically tests variations and finds the best-performing prompt for your specific task.

-**Key Benefits:**
-- Automatically improves prompts to work better with Llama models
-- Tests against real examples to ensure consistent performance
-- Provides objective metrics to measure improvements
-- Automatically adds few-shot examples to boost performance

 ## Example Use Case: Customer Service Message Classification

 In this guide, we'll optimize a prompt for classifying customer service messages in a facility management context.
 The task involves extracting three key pieces of information: